-Field Description Note: The "ig problems.
-Note: The "ignore" option may cause application integrity problems.
-Log Trigger Activity Activity This field can be modified. active trigger activity is recorded in the log. inactive (the default) trigger activity is not recorded in the log.
-Whenever a trigger or a stored procedure is invoked, information about the can be printed to the print spool, as defined by the user.
-This information useful for auditing or debugging purposes.
+Field Description Note: The "ig problems. nore" option may cause application integrity Log Trigger Activity This field can be modified. active trigger activity is recorded in the log. inactive (the default) trigger activity is not recorded in the log.
+Whenever a trigger or a stored procedure is invoked, information about the procedure can be printed to the print spool, as defined by the user.
+This information may be useful for auditing or debugging purposes.
 Trigger Table Size This field can be modified.
 This is the size (in bytes) of the trigger table buffer.
 If additional triggers are loaded to the trigger table, you may need to increase the buffer size (see the section Updating the Trigger Table).
 The default value is calculated based on the number of triggers defined in the trigger file.
 (See the section Buffer Size Calculations .)
-Pre-Trigger Queue Size that contains pre-command trigger ld can be modified.
-This is the size (in bytes) of the pre-trigger queue buffer, nations pre-command triggers prior to selection for processing.
-The default calculated (see the section Buffer Size Calculations .)
+Pre-Trigger Queue Size This field can be modified.
+This is the size (in bytes) of the pre-trigger queue buffer, that contains pre-command triggers prior to selection for processing.
+The default value is calculated (see the section Buffer Size Calculations .)
 Post-Trigger Queue Size This field can be modified.
 This is the size (in bytes) of the post-trigger queue buffer that contains post-command triggers prior to selection for processing.
 The default value is calculated (see the section Buffer Size Calculations .)